p2kmgcl/testing-fragments/README.md

 # testing-fragments

+> This is not official and shouldn't be taken as guide.

 This project has been created with [generator-liferay-fragments][1].
 You can read how to manage this project in the [generator documentation][2].